zubanls/zuban-docs/installation.md

 pip install zuban --break-system-packages --upgrade
 ```

+Note: Using `--break-system-packages` should not pose any issues, as no
+third-party Python packages are actually installed.

 After installation, two executables will be available:

 - `zmypy` - A command-line tool compatible with Mypy usage (e.g., `zmypy --strict`)